This man’s beliefs, his fight, serve as another reminder that only people matter, not things, and certainly not ego. Only humanity.

 As a child I recall learning that this man was a great leader for black rights in America.
 As a child I did not understand the full role which Dr King encompassed.
 As an adult I re-visited the history.
 I read Dr Kings work, and it changed me.

 It turns out that Dr King was not a “black rights leader” as I understood him to be as a child, he was a civil rights leader.
 In his time, it was black America that was being repressed and segregated.
-If Dr King were alive today he’d still be fighting that fight, as black America is still being repressed and segregated (albeit a much lesser degree).
-Ah, but I have no doubt he’d be also fighting for woman’s rights, LBGTQ rights, and Muslim rights.
+If Dr King were alive today he’d still be fighting that fight, Ah, but I have no doubt he’d be also fighting for woman’s rights, LBGTQ rights, and Muslim rights.

 Dr King writes and speaks often of the three types of love: Eros (erotic), Philos (interpersonal relationships), and Agape (a much broader spiritual love that is not focused on any specific person).
 Actually he speaks really only of Agape love, which is the truest love there is.
 It is an unconditional love.
 It is a divine love for God (and God’s laws) and all of humanity.
 It is a love that doesn’t segregate or judge.
 I believe that it goes without saying that Agape asserts one of my favorite laws of logic, “the needs of the many outweigh the needs of the few.”

 So with Agape, self sacrifice to meet a greater end is implied.
 It is this love that is missing in the world today.
 Violence of any kind, serves only to hurt this kind of love.
 One can not inflict harm on another, and do it in the name of Agape love.